 14. Optional – sand & seashells or any other embellishments desired.
 Some people like to use sand or shells brought home from vacations, or others they’ve collected over the years.
 Some like to use small rock pebbles to look more like a lake or rivers edge.
 You can also purchase them at Michaels craft stores, Walmart craft area and dollar stores.
 You can purchase miniature sea creatures, boats and other items online as well to place on your resin art piece for extra texture and appeal.

 15. Plastic sheet to protect work surface area.
 Put all items on top of plastic sheet.
 I like to cover the whole table surface in the plastic, and the floor near me.
 Then I also add parchment paper over that in the area where I'm working, and mixing.
 (Heavy Duty plastic sheets work best for Resin jobs.
 Cured resin will peel off it easily.
-Available at ArtWorks Resin Canada (one type of heavy duty sheet is often in stock in our store for convenience), hardware stores, paint stores, dollar stores, etc).
+Available at, hardware stores, paint stores, dollar stores, etc).

 16. Tweezers, to remove dust, hair & other items that love to land in your Resin.
 Wipe resin off with alcohol sprayed paper towels or wipes (like Clorox or Kirkland Make-up wipes or Huggies baby wipes ) between each use.